leongjwm/yolov3/README.md

 Both outputs will be in the `yolov3` folder.

 ### Using a Video
 **The original video will not be overwritten by the processed video.** **You have the option to include a `.json` file stating the (additional) frames you would like to infer.
-These frames will be included in the final processed video.
+These frames from the input video will be included in the final processed video.
 Like an image, the output information after processing the frames listed in the `.json` file will be collected and stored in a `.csv` file.**

 **Note: The `.json` file must be formatted as such, where the only key of the dictionary MUST be `frames_to_infer` and its corresponding value is a list of the frame indexes of the frames to infer.** In the below case, the frames to infer are frames 20, 24, 30, 44, 66, and 88.